What You will Need to Bring

 General Lab Information

-- The TA teaches to Group A one week and then to Group B the next week.
+- The same TA teaches to Group A then to Group B per Lab Schedules/Calendar posted above.

 - Write down and remember the name of your TA and Group because the lab room you are in may change from week to week.
 TA pictures can often be found on the department website under “people/grad students”.